carpentries-incubator/reproducible-publications-quarto/episodes/02-basic-rstudio.md

 New R Markdown files will have a generic template unless you click the "Create Empty Document" in the bottom left-hand corner of the dialog box.

 Note that you have the option to select *Use the current date when rendering the document*.
-This will generate the date dynamically each time you knit your document.
+If you choose so, this will generate the date dynamically each time you knit your document and replace the rmd creation date with the inline R expression: `"`r Sys.Date()`"`.
+You may also consider exploring changing date formats [following these tips](https://bookdown.org/yihui/rmarkdown-cookbook/update-date.html).

 If you see this default text you're good to go: ![.Rmd new file generic template](../fig/02-rmd-new-template.PNG)